All posts

 Can a UK resident legally form a US LLC?

 Yes.
 No US state restricts LLC formation based on nationality or residency.
-A UK passport and a UK address are sufficient for formation, EIN application, and bank account opening.
-No visa, no SSN, and no US visit is required.
+A UK passport and UK address are sufficient.
+No visa, no SSN, no US visit required.

 How does HMRC classify a US single-member LLC?

-HMRC classifies a US single-member LLC as an opaque entity — similar to a corporation — for UK tax purposes.
-This classification is based on UK domestic law, not US tax law.
-The IRS treats the same entity as a disregarded entity (transparent).
-This classification mismatch is the source of the tax complexity described above.
+As opaque: corporation-like for UK tax purposes.
+Based on UK domestic law, not US tax law.
+The IRS treats the same entity as disregarded (transparent).
+That mismatch is the source of all the tax complexity above.
 See HMRC International Manual INTM180030.

 Do UK founders pay US income tax on the LLC's earnings?

-A single-member LLC owned by a non-US person with no US permanent establishment and no effectively connected income (ECI) generally has no US income tax liability on business profits.
-The LLC is disregarded for US tax purposes, and under the US-UK treaty, business profits are taxable only in the country of residence (the UK) unless attributable to a US permanent establishment.
-However, if the income is ECI — for example, the founder performs services while physically in the US — US tax applies.
+A single-member LLC owned by a non-US person with no US permanent establishment and no effectively connected income (ECI) generally owes no US income tax on business profits.
+The LLC is disregarded, and under the US-UK treaty, business profits are taxable only in the country of residence (the UK) unless attributable to a US permanent establishment.
+If the income is ECI (e.g., the founder performs services while physically in the US), US tax applies.

 What is the total annual compliance cost?